Cykooz/libheif-rs/README.md

     let data_g = planes.g.unwrap().data;
     let data_b = planes.b.unwrap().data;

-    for y in 0..height {
+    // Fill data of planes by some "pixels" for y in 0..height {
         let mut row_start = stride * y as usize;
         for x in 0..width {